Is your mobility issue holding you back and keeping you from enjoying life as you once did?

 Excel G-Explorer All-Terrain Wheelchair

-4.4 Summary The Excel G-Explorer All-Terrain Wheelchair is attractively designed indoor/outdoor chair with modern styling.
-As adept at handling outdoor terrains and indoors.
-If you’re looking for a single chair to fulfill both an indoor and an outdoor role, and you don’t mind a manual option, this is a good choice. |
+Recommended For: If you’re looking for a single chair to fulfill both an indoor and an outdoor role, and you don’t mind a manual option, this is a good choice.

 This chair is a regular mountain goat where outdoor terrains are concerned.
 Sturdy and capable, it will take you just about anywhere you want to go.

 With its 24” all-terrain tires, there’s not much in the way of outdoor terrain it can’t handle.
-Since it’s a manual chair, you are likely to be the limiting factor, but if you’ve got the upper body strength, this chair can power you over just about anything.
+Since it’s a manual chair, you are likely to be the limiting factor, but if you’ve got upper body strength, this chair can power you over just about anything.
 Here are the Excel G Explorer Wheelchair’s basic stats:

 The frame is available in either black or grey, and the upholstery can be ordered in one of four colors to allow for some personalization.
 You can get it in: